-Accra, Ghana -December 29, 2015 – Junior Achievement (JA) Africa, the global youth-focused organization is pleased to announce the appointment of Elizabeth Elango Bintliff as its new chief executive officer.
+Accra, Ghana -December 29, 2015 – Junior Achievement (JA) Africa, a global youth-focused organization is pleased to announce the appointment of Elizabeth Elango Bintliff as its new chief executive officer.
 Ms. Bintliff brings more than 17 years of experience in developing countries and emerging economies to her new role having served as vice-president of Africa Programs at Heifer International.
 She succeeds, the outgoing CEO, Dr. Chinwe Effiong.

 Junior Achievement (JA) is recognized throughout the world as the expert in providing business and economic education to young people.
 Since its founding in 1919, JA programs have served as a catalyst for bringing real-world business knowledge and hands-on experience to young people.
 JA has improved the lives of more than 125 million youth around the world, and last year alone, JA facilitated more than 10 million student experiences.
 Junior Achievement programs were first introduced in sub-Saharan Africa in 1979, and now JA has operations in 14 African nations reaching more than 200,000 youth annually.